quboqin/hexo/source/_posts/From-MVC-to-MVVM-C-Step-by-Step.md

 All coordinators are inherited from BaseCoordinator.
 The main job of a coordinator is
 1. create a view model
-2. ceeate a view controller
+2. create a view controller
 3. inject the view model into the view controller
 4. maintain the navigation between view controllers.